-4. The business of the association shall be conducted by an elected committee comprising four officers: Chair, Membership Secretary, Treasurer, Minutes Secretary, and up to seven committee members, with the facility for co-opting other members as required.
+4. The business of the association shall be conducted by an elected Management Committee comprising, but not limited to the following roles: Chair, Deputy Chair, Membership Secretary, Treasurer, Minutes Secretary, Events Officer, Assistant Events Officer, Website Officer and Assistant Website Officer, with the facility for co-opting other Management Committee members as required.

-5. The business of the association, including the election of officers and committee members, shall be open for scrutiny and discussion at an Annual General Meeting (AGM).
+5. The business of the association, including the election of the Management Committee, shall be open for scrutiny and discussion at an Annual General Meeting (AGM).

-6. The officers and committee members shall be elected at the AGM.
+6. The Management Committee members shall be elected at the AGM.

-7. This committee shall be voted to serve for: Officers, twenty-four months; Committee Members, thirty-six months before re-election.
+7. A Management Committee member shall be voted to serve for twenty-four months before re-election.
 Committee members co-opted are to perform a specific function ratified at the AGM.
 Members failing to attend three successive committee meetings, without reasonable cause, shall be disqualified.

 9. The Chair shall have the power of vote and shall have the casting vote.